My Home Page with Links to My Other

 But one form of inequality probably

 does interest him: Inequality of techno-ownership.
-One great way to promote a
+One way to promote a

-techno-product is to make sure inequalities in ownership exist.
+techno-product is make sure inequalities in ownership exist.
 The public imperative

 then becomes eliminating the inequalities rather than asking whether the